-Thousands of dog owners decide against pet insurance and instead put money aside each month.
+Thousands of pet parents decide against pet health insurance and instead put money aside each month.
 In theory, this sounds like a sensible alternative, and for many people it will work perfectly fine.
 However, a 2006 article from the Veterinary Clinics highlighted the problem with this approach.

 Again, in theory, this sounds like a good idea, but in practice, this will cause problems.
 Your first problem is that many insurers won’t insure dogs over a specific age.
 But secondly, your premiums when you join with an older dog may be significantly higher.